colejarczyk/doc/api/settings.rst

 These endpoints will allow you to see the list of settings taken in the Open Loyalty.

 Get list of available customer statuses
 ---------------------------------------

-To return list of available customer statuses you will need to call the ``/api/admin/customer-statuses`` endpoint with the ``GET`` method.
+To retrieve a list of available customer statuses you need to call the ``/api/admin/customer-statuses`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^